KamilRusinRepo/NewShopReop/README.md

 - Change password system
 - Authorization system
 - Email verification

-Coming soon:
+- Autofill user data during checkout when the user is logged in
-- Forgot password system  <-- now in progress
+- Forgot password system
+- Users can view their orders

+Comming soon:
 - Function which inform you that your email is not verified
-- Users can view their orders
 - Delete account
 - Admin can modify users roles
-- Account page
+- View of the account page will be changed
 - Interactive item pages with description of this product, comments and rating system, you will be able to configure product
+- Frontend will be developed using Angular
+- Containerization of the application